 Systems Chronobiology-Robles Lab

 The circadian clock is an endogenous timing system that regulates in a daily manner physiological functions and behavior by modulating gene expression and protein function.
 Circadian control of transcription regulation is widely studied however the understanding of circadian dynamics in protein function is in its infancy.
-My work in the last years has pioneered the use of mass-spectrometry (MS) based quantitative proteomics to study temporal dynamics of protein abundance, cellular localization and post-transcriptional modifications (PTMs).
+My work in the last years has pioneered the use of mass spectrometry-based quantitative proteomics to study temporal dynamics of protein abundance, cellular localization and post-transcriptional modifications (PTMs).
 This technology has thus proven instrumental in chronobiology to comprehensively understand post-translational mechanism regulating circadian metabolism and physiology.
-Our group uses this state of the art technology to further study basic circadian molecular mechanism as well as metabolic, behavioral and cognitive disorders associated with circadian asynchrony, a condition frequently associated with modern life styles.
+Our group has acquired a state of the art instrument (Q-Exactive™ HF-X) located at the BMC building (https://www.bmc.med.uni-muenchen.de/index.html) that allows us to study basic circadian molecular mechanism.
+In addition, our work also focuses in the interplay of metabolic, behavioral and cognitive disorders with circadian asynchrony, a condition frequently associated with modern life styles.

 Korge, S, Maier, B, Brüning, F, Ehrhardt, L, Korte, T, Mann, M, Herrmann, A, Robles MS and Kramer A. (2018) The non-classical nuclear import carrier Transportin 1 modulates circadian rhythms through its effect on PER1 nuclear localization.
 PLoS Genet.
 In press